Chemotherapy Induced Peripheral Neuropathy CIPN

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) is a negative side effect of Chemotherapy drugs and treatments.
-Chemotherapies and different kinds of cancer treatments often damage the healthy peripheral nerves in the body in charge of sensory (sensations) functions and motor (movements) functions of your hands, arms, legs, feet, and organs functions, such as, bladder and bowel control resulting in Chemotherapy-Induced Peripheral Neuropathy (CIPN).
+Chemotherapy-Induced Peripheral Neuropathy (CIPN) is an adverse side effect of Chemotherapy drugs and treatments.
+Chemotherapy and other types of cancer treatments can cause damage to healthy peripheral nerves in the body responsible for controlling sensory (sensations) and motor functions (movements) of your feet, legs, arms and hands and organs functions, such as, bladder and bowel control resulting in Chemotherapy-Induced Peripheral Neuropathy (CIPN).

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) is most commonly a sensory neuropathy but may be a combination with motor and autonomic functional changes with various degrees of intensity and duration.
-Chemotherapy often causes damage of peripheral sensory and motor nerves resulting in a number of symptoms and functional problems.
+Chemotherapy-Induced Peripheral Neuropathy (CIPN) is a mostly sensory neuropathy that may be combined with motor and autonomic functional changes with various degrees of intensity and duration.
+Chemotherapy can cause degeneration of peripheral sensory and motor nerves causing a variety of symptoms and functional loss.

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) is a major complication for cancer patients due to its high prevalence among people treated with Chemotherapies.
+Chemotherapy-Induced Peripheral Neuropathy (CIPN) is a major problem for cancer patients and cancer survivors due to its high prevalence among people treated with Chemotherapy.

 Some types of chemotherapy drugs are a higher risk to cause neuropathy Chemotherapy-Induced Peripheral Neuropathy (CIPN)